Andrettin/Wyrmsun/readme.txt

 * Maps
 - Added Caverns of Flame map (Nidavellir), from Battle for Wesnoth.
+- Fixed an issue which caused goblin units to sometimes appear in unreachable positions during a grand strategy battle in the Northern Wastelands map.

 * Miscellaneous
 - Alchemy Lab graphics have been updated (by b_o).